 Here’s a look at Michael Scott’s hair as it progressed over the seasons:

-The contrast between seasons 3 and 5 were enough for me to decide that Carell probably had a transplant.
+The contrast between seasons 3 and 5 was enough for me to decide that Carell probably had a transplant.
 Season 4 looks like his hair hadn’t fully regrown, but there’s a big difference a year later:

 Although Steve Carell has never publicly confirmed or denied having a hair transplant, It’s highly likely.